justinhastings/RecruitmentBuddy/GUIDE.md

 "prior-candidate <company-name>" - Register yourself as someone who has interviewed at a company

-"answer <Type your answer here...>" - Answer most recent question of a user
+"answer ..." - Answer most recent question of a user

 "optout-<employee/ex-employee/prior-candidate> <company-name>" - Opt-out of being a resource for a company